Correlation between quantum entanglement and quantum coherence in the case of XY spin chains with the Dzyaloshinskii-Moriya interaction: Model

 \section{Model}

 The type of connection between entanglement and coherence will be explored in the case of the XY Heisenberg model with two types of anisotropy.
 Both of the considered Hamiltonians will include the DM interaction, as it was already proven that it gives rise to coherence \cite{19}.
-One may say that its presence is non-negligible in various systems, such as $\mbox{CsCuCl}_{3}$ and $\mbox{FeBO}_{3}$ \cite{23,121} and it is thus frequently theoretically explored \cite{124,125,123}.
+One may say that its presence is non-negligible in various systems, such as $\mbox{CsCuCl}_{3}$ and $\mbox{FeBO}_{3}$ \cite{23,121} and it is thus frequently theoretically explored \cite{124,125}.
 The interaction was first introduced by Dzyaloshinskii in 1958 \cite{24}, but its importance as a relevant effect in the real systems, which emerges as a consequence of the spin-orbital coupling, was brought up a bit later, in 1960, in Moriya's paper \cite{25}.
 It is also known as the antisymmetric exchange due to the fact that its origin lies in the antisymmetric part of the interaction matrix.

 The first considered case involves the Hamiltonian of an XY spin chain with a symmetric type of anisotropy and the DM interaction given by \cite{18}:

 where $N$ is the number of sites.
-It is shown that the DM term may easily be eliminated and the model turned into the XY spin chain using a unitary transformation \cite{123}.
+However, because the transformation is unitary, the results presented in section 3 remain the same, as one can easily verify.
 When $\gamma=1$ and $D=0$, the model reduces to the Ising model, while for $\gamma=D=0$ it corresponds to the XX model \cite{18}.
-If one considers interval $0<\gamma\leq1$, models fall in the Ising universality class and for $N=\infty$ they undergo a phase transition at the critical value of the parameter $\gamma$ \cite{26}.
+If one considers interval $0<\gamma\leq1$, models fall in the Ising universality class and for $N\to\infty$ they undergo a phase transition at the critical value of the parameter $\gamma$ \cite{26}.

 However, one of the aims of the present paper will be to consider how entanglement and coherence behave when the size of the system increases.
 In order to arrive at such conclusion, the quantum renormalization group method will be used.
 Since the main goal of this method is to obtain a self-similar Hamiltonian after the necessary transformation, model has to involve $\pi$-rotation around the $x$-axis for all even sites, while the odd remain intact \cite{18}.
 Therefore, in the case of three-site system, the Hamiltonian \eqref{eq:1} turns into: